Russian diplomats risk EU expulsions over UK attack

 Greek leader Alexis Tsipras told press "we need to investigate" before blaming Russia.

-The "information we've got so far is not enough to make decisions [to adopt sanctions]", Finnish prime minister Juha Sipila told the Bloomberg news agency.
+The "information we've got so far is not enough to make decisions [on new sanctions]", Finnish prime minister Juha Sipila told the Bloomberg news agency.

 Bulgaria's Boyko Borissov and the Czech Republic's Andrej Babis echoed that position.

-"When we know who did it then I'll comment.
-Who would say for sure now?", Borissov said. ""Is there any evidence of this?
-I don't know, of course we trust our allies," Babis said.
+"When we know who did it, then I'll comment.
+Who would say for sure now?", Borissov said.
+"Is there any evidence of this?
+I don't know, of course we trust our allies [the UK]," Babis said.

 Belgium's Louis Michel called the question of Russia sanctions "very sensitive", adding: "It's important to keep a cool head, to keep calm".